Deep Agents

 Strategies

-Starts a vanilla image and installs packages/binaries at container startup.
+Starts a vanilla image and runs an ordered list of installers at container startup.
 Best for quick experiments and when dependencies change frequently.

 const sandbox = await createDockerSandbox({